AmmarCodes/blog/src/posts/book-summary-steal-like-an-artist.md

 > Steal from anywhere that resonates with inspiration or fuels your imagination.
 Devour old films, new films, music, books, paintings, photographs, poems, dreams...

-## Continous Learning
+## Continuous Learning

-We should take care of our minds as we should be taking care of our bodies.
+We should take care of our minds as we should take care of our bodies.

 Train your mind and give it quality input, so it gives you quality output.